We train using the WIA Foundation Manual [4th Edition], this is your textbook and easy-learning entry into Amateur Radio.

 It filled in an awful lot of holes on the amateur side of things and refreshed my memory on a lot of things.
 The pace was very good and the real world experiences you provided were great.

-Our trainers are Volunteers Available Mon-Fri Daytime only Small Groups welcome Weekend courses by arrangement
+Available Mon-Fri Daytime only Our trainers are Volunteers One on One Training Small Groups welcome Weekend courses by arrangement